grammyjs/website/site/docs/plugins/commands.md

 We are assuming your `tsconfig` file is well-set to resolve the types from `types.d.ts` and have resolved every necessary import.
 :::

-With the following code, we should have functional developer only command group that is also shown in the Telegram client Command menu.
+The following code group exemplify how we could implement a developer only command group, and update our Telegram client Command menu.
 Make sure you inspect the `admin.ts` and `user.ts` file-tabs.

 ::: code-group